tsborkar/DeepCorrect/README.md

 This repo provides a python-based implementation for *DeepCorrect* using the deep learning library Keras and a Theano backend.

+**Note**: The current version of code does not support a Tensorflow backend.

 #### Prerequisites
 - [Theano](http://deeplearning.net/software/theano_versions/0.9.X/)  (tested with 0.9.0)
 - [Keras](https://keras.io/) (tested with 1.2.1)